 Provisional appointments may be approved depending on how close the candidate is to completion of a doctoral level degree at the time the department wants the candidate to begin work.
 Below are three scenarios, please find the one that applies.

-The PDO has final approval on provisional appointments and language used in the offer letter, so, do not hesitate to contact and consult with the PDO coordinator when drafting the letter of offer.
+The PDO has final approval on provisional appointments and language used in the offer letter, so, do not hesitate to contact and consult with the Postdoctoral Program Manager when drafting the letter of offer.
+Timing is everything here!

 - If the candidate has completed all the requirements for the degree but is awaiting the actual graduation ceremony to obtain the diploma, there are two options: